gooseberry/smoke/docs/getting-started.md

 ## Install Ansible
 The script requires to have a recent build of Ansible, so we'll use PIP (Python Package Manager).
 You can choose to install this package automatically via a script, or manually enter each command, both options are listed below.

+!!!
+Warning

+    Smoke uses a collection of tools that will automatically install a number of tools inside the Linux Environment of ChromeOS.
+When you run one of the install scripts, it can make changes to the Linux Environment without asking your permission first.
+This can have adverse effects on some of the other Linux programs you may have aleady installed.

 === "Automatic install"

     Copy and paste the following line into the terminal to download and run a setup script that will install Ansible and clone the Smoke repository for you.